High-performance TensorFlow library for quantitative finance.

 Mid-level methods.
 ODE & PDE solvers, Ito process framework, Diffusion Path Generators, Copula samplers etc.

 We aim for the library components to be easily accessible at each level.
-Each layer will be accompanied by many examples which can be run independently of higher level components.
+Each layer will be accompanied by many examples that can run independently of higher-level components.

 The easiest way to get started with the library is via the pip package.

-First please install the most recent version of TensorFlow by following the TensorFlow installation instructions.
-For example, you could install TensorFlow using
+First, please install the most recent version of TensorFlow by following the TensorFlow installation instructions.
+For example, you could install TensorFlow

 pip3 install --upgrade tensorflow